nosratifarhad/IntegrationTest_XUnit/README.md

 ### * Install pakeges :
 * dotnet add package FluentAssertions
 * dotnet add package Bogus

+## I Use "FluentAssertions" For Handle Assert Tests
+* You can See All Sample "FluentAssertions" In [This Repository](https://github.com/nosratifarhad/FluentAssertions.git/).

 ----
 ### Test For Created Successed Product